 Specific areas to address in the Vulnerability Assessment for the proposed areas include: future exposure to existing developed areas and future areas, financial exposure, and risks to significant environmental and cultural resources.
-A Vulnerability Assessment can help the County identify focus areas and areas for potential Adaptation Action Areas, which can be incorporated into the County's Comprehensive Plan, but also any of the related long-range planning projects.
+A Vulnerability Assessment can help the County identify focus areas and areas for potential Adaptation Action Areas, which are currently being proposed as a planning tool to be incorporated into the County's Comprehensive Plan, but also any of the related long-range planning projects.
 Because of the high level of community interest, the County envisions outreach opportunities as part of the assessment process especially around the focus areas and sharing information from the assessment.
 An example would be to host a minimum of two information giving and gathering sessions in areas the County knows are already experiencing routine flooding issues.
 Additional outreach materials could be created by PEO staff for distribution after the assessment is complete.